Dutch Letter Bars

 History of Dutch Letters

-Traditionally celebrated in the Netherlands during festivals and a holiday known as Sinterklaasavond in the winter of December, Dutch Letters are often shaped into the first letters of Dutch families’ surnames.
+Traditionally celebrated in the Netherlands during festivals and a holiday known as Sinterklaasavond in December, Dutch Letters are often shaped into the first letters of Dutch families’ surnames.
 Sinterklaasavond is a gift-giving holiday that occurs on the fifth and sixth of December each year in the Netherlands.

 Why are Dutch Letters always an “S”?